freenas/freenas-docs/userguide/network.rst

 summarizes the configuration options shown when adding an interface or editing an already configured interface.
-Note that if any changes to this screen require a network restart, the screen will turn red when the "OK" button is clicked and a pop-up message will point out that network connectivity to the %brand% system will be interrupted while the changes are applied.
+Note that if any changes to this screen require a network restart, the screen will turn red when the :guilabel:`OK` button is clicked and a pop-up message will point out that network connectivity to the %brand% system will be interrupted while the changes are applied.

 .. _add_net_interface_fig: